apache/pekko/docs/src/main/paradox/typed/cluster-membership.md

 ---
-project.description: The Pekko Cluster node membership service, manages dynamic member states and lifecycle with no external infrastructure needed.
+project.description: The Apache Pekko Cluster node membership service, manages dynamic member states and lifecycle with no external infrastructure needed.
 ---
 # Cluster Membership Service

-The core of Pekko Cluster is the cluster membership, to keep track of what nodes are part of the cluster and their health.
+The core of Apache Pekko Cluster is the cluster membership, to keep track of what nodes are part of the cluster and their health.
 Cluster membership is communicated using @ref:[gossip](cluster-concepts.md#gossip) and
 @ref:[failure detection](cluster-concepts.md#failure-detector).